 When a forsythia shrub blooms, it’s a clear sign that warm spring days are ahead.
 Forsythia is one of the earliest plants to bloom in spring, making its golden blossoms a welcome sight.
 For best results, prune your forsythia as soon as flowers fade, because the next year’s buds form on this year’s growth.
 Plant it near seed feeders so birds can wait their turn for a snack, and you can use the flowers as a beautiful backdrop for photos.

-Why we love it: Sunny yellow spring flowers last for up to 14 days, then dark green foliage emerges after blossoms fade.
-Check out the top 10 flowering shrubs for your yard.
+Why we love it: Sunny yellow early blooming flowers last for up to 14 days, then dark green foliage emerges after blossoms fade.
+Check out the top yellow flowering shrubs for your yard.